-As the 2014 FIFA World Cup in Brazil approaches kick-off, and hopes fall on expectant nations once again, what better time for a look at that most unfairly maligned of sports movie sub-genres: the football film?
+As Euro 2016 approaches kick-off, and hopes fall on expectant nations once again, what better time for a look at that most unfairly maligned of sports movie sub-genres: the football film?

 Football and film are actually closer to each other than their generally strained relationship on film seems to suggest: they are both arts and entertainments, and vehicles for escapism; they can inspire, provide heroes to identify with and daydream about, and often lead to obsession.

 Yet football on film is frequently the subject of ridicule and derision.
 Many movies have tried to exploit football’s universal popularity (and therefore potential box-office appeal), but come unstuck when trying to recreate the thrill and excitement of the beautiful game.
 Far more successful are those that manage to capture some of the sport’s heightened emotions by exploring human stories off the pitch.

 Each of the recommendations included here is available to view in the UK.

 Below is a 4-4-2 formation of the 10 of the very finest examples, from movies that weave football into a traditional genre narrative, to documentaries, comedies, political allegories and television plays that rouse, charm and excite, whether you’re a fan or not.

 The Arsenal Stadium Mystery (1939)

 Legendary manager George Allison and his all-conquering Arsenal First League team appear as themselves in this thriller, among the earliest fiction features to base itself around the beautiful game.
 In a fictitious charity match against The Trojans, Alf Kirchen makes it “one-nil to the Arsenal” (“And that’s just the way we like it,” beams Allison) before the visitors’ star player suddenly dies on the pitch, sparking a police investigation led by one of cinema’s most eccentric detectives, Leslie Banks’ Inspector Slade.